 ANTH 6317 - Special Topics: The Good Life?
 Crisis, Care and Recovery from an Anthropological Perspective

 ANTH 6317 - Special Topics: Global Mental Health

 ANTH 7333 - Data Analysis

 Neely Myers (Ph.D.
-2009, University of Chicago) is an Assistant Professor of Anthropology at Southern Methodist University as of August 2014.
-She is a sociocultural anthropologist working at the intersections of medical and psychiatric anthropology among underserved people in low-resource settings in the US and (preliminarily) indigenous groups in East Africa and Costa Rica.
-Her interests lie at the intersections of culture, gender, global mental health, madness, trauma, neuroanthropology, health disparities, and human rights.
+2009, University of Chicago) is an Assistant Professor of Anthropology at Southern Methodist University.
+She is a sociocultural anthropologist focused on medical, psychological and psychiatric anthropology.
 Before coming to SMU, Dr. Myers taught courses at the University of Chicago and the George Washington University.
-Dr. Myers new book, tentatively titled Right to Recovery: Madness, Moral Agency and Mental Health, is expected from Vanderbilt University Press in 2015.

 2013 Bermudez, D., Benjamin, M.T., Porter, S.E., Saunders, P.A., Myers, N., Dutton, M.A.
 "Mindfulness Based Stress Reduction for Women with PTSD and a History of Intimate Partner Violence: the Clinical Implications of Narrative Changes during the Intervention."
 Alternative Therapies in Clinical Practice, 9(2): 104-108.